 Al, the welder, provided the most difficult lighting situation.
 The shop was darkly lit, so we used the overcast sunlight coming through a door, fluorescent light overhead, and the light emitted from the cutting tools for our exposure.
-Exposure times ranged from 1/30 to 1/20 at minimum f-stop, so we bracketed our exposures to insure that we had a good full-range exposure.
+Exposure times ranged from 1//30 to 1/90 at minimum f-stop, so we bracketed our exposures to insure that we had a good full-range exposure.

 Back at the lab, our C-41 processor was up and running, ready to process these NPZ 800 test rolls.
 A loupe to several negatives indicated that the grain was very tight, and enlargement later confirmed it.
 Typically photos with blue sky area are the first to show grain with higher-speed films.
-Examination of several photos showed the blue skies had a very nice tonal range.